-With Oracle Machine Learning for Python (OML4Py), you can use the database to reach out, grab that file, clean it using pandas, and store it as a native database table—all in one seamless workflow.
+With Oracle Machine Learning for Python (OML4Py), you can import xlsx to Oracle DB seamlessly.
+In this OML4Py tutorial, we will show you how to use the database to reach out, grab that file, clean it using pandas, and store it as a native database table—all in one workflow.
+In this first part of our forecasting series, we are going to build the foundation by transforming a raw Excel file (online_retail.xlsx) into a robust Oracle table.

 BEGIN